 2. Grounds for challenge shall include the following:

 a.
-Those grounds for challenge specified in Section () of Title 5.
+Those grounds for challenge specified in Section 55003(p) of Title 5.

 b.
 The student seeks to enroll and has not been allowed to enroll due to a limitation on enrollment established for a course that involves intercollegiate competition or public performance, or one or more of the courses for which enrollment has been limited to a cohort of students.
 The student shall be allowed to enroll in such a course if otherwise he or she would be delayed by a quarter or more in attaining the degree or certificate specified in his or her Student Education Plan.